cpske/Prog2/oop/money.md

 m1.value = 10000
 ```

-In most applications, an object's attributes should be protected from direct
-modification by other parts of the code.
-This ensures data integrity and
-gives the programmer freedom to change the way a class is implemented.

-We want to protect the value from change outside of the class.
+We want to protect the value from change outside of the Money class.

 You can make the "value" be read-only (*immutable*) in two steps:

 1. change the attribute name to `_value`
 2. write a `@property` named "value" that returns the `_value`